sebastian89n/code-learning-hub/tools/liquibase/README.md

 - pg_ctl.exe start -D ../data (starts db)
 - psql --username postgres (logs into console)

-Afterward we need to create db configured in jdbc url in psql CREATE DATABASE testdb
+Afterwards we need to create db configured in jdbc url in psql

+CREATE DATABASE testdb

 \c testdb (to switch to that db inside the console)